kuzzleio/documentation-old/src/api-documentation/controller-auth/get-my-credentials.md

 }
 ```

-Get credential information of the specified `<strategy>` for the current user.
-Provided information completely depend of the strategy.
+Returns the current user's credential information for the specified `<strategy>`.
+The data returned will depend on the specified strategy.
 The result can be an empty object.